Carlene Cardosi, LCSW, CADC

 Director of Rosecrance Florian Program

-Dan is a 27-year firefighter with the Chicago Fire Department, which he has served as an officer for 21 years.
-Dan presently holds the rank of Battalion Chief/EMT and previously served as the Coordinator of the Chicago Firefighters’ Union Local 2 Employee Assistance Program.
-Dan is a Certified Employee Assistance Professional (CEAP), a Certified Alcohol and Drug Abuse Counselor (CADC), a Certified Labor Assistance Professional (LAP/C) and holds advanced training in Critical Incident Stress Management (CISM).
-Dan operated in the capacity of peer supporter in New York after the terrorist attack on Sept.
-11, 2001, and in Chicago following the E-2 nightclub disaster.
-Dan has been a member of the International Association of Firefighters Labor/EAP committee since 2002.
-Previously Dan worked six years as a counselor at a private hospital, where his experience included individual, group and family therapy for adolescents and adults in the area of addictions and behavior management.
+Dan has over 29 years of experience as a firefighter with the Chicago Fire Department, serving as an officer for 23 of them.
+Dan presently holds the rank of Battalion Chief/EMT.
+He also served as the coordinator of the Chicago Firefighters’ Union Local 2 Employee Assistance Program for 14 years.
+Dan has extensive clinical experience providing individual, group, and family therapy with both adults and adolescents in the area of addiction and mental health issues.
+Dan is a Certified Employee Assistance Professional (CEAP), a Certified Alcohol and Drug Abuse Counselor (CADC), a Certified Labor Assistance Professional (LAP-C), a Certified ARISE Interventionist (CAI) and holds advanced training in Critical Incident Stress Management (CISM).
+Dan has been a member of the International Association of Firefighters (IAFF) Labor/EAP Committee since 2002.
+Dan is recognized as a Master Instructor for the IAFF Peer Support Program.
+Over the years, Dan has operated in the capacity of peer supporter in his department and many others, including the efforts following the September 11, 2001 terrorist attack in New York.

 Elizabeth Ellison, M.Ed, LCPC, CADC